GLOBAL MARKETS-Stocks spooked, bonds rally on downbeat Fed

 Powell confirmed the Fed was studying yield curve control, a form of easing already employed by Japan and Australia.

 German Bund yields - the benchmark for Europe - duly followed.
-Their 10-year levels fell to an eight-day low in early trade at -0.37%, falling 4 basis points on the day DE10YT=RR.
+Their 10-year levels fell to an eight-day low at -0.37%, falling 4 basis points on the day DE10YT=RR.

 The risk of more Fed easing initially had the U.S. dollar under pressure, seeing it touch a three-month low against a basket of currencies at 95.714 =USD.